elmar-hinz/TYPO3.docker-development/README.md

 The container has been developed with the following setup:

 * Mac OS X
-* Native Mac Docker
+* Docker-For-Mac Community Edition
 * Kitematic
-* An already prepared  Maria DB
+* Maria DB on localhost
 * TYPO3 sources cloned from the master branch

-It should be usable in other setups, as it is a single container and the database connection is done the classical way by host and port.
+It should be usable in many setups.
+It is a single independent container and the database connection is simply done by IP.

-The mounting of volumes by NFS hasn't been tested yet.

 Preparations
 ------------

 Have your docker environment running.

+### IPs

+Neither _localhost_ nor _127.0.0.1_ will work.
+From within the container they just point to the container.
+You need the IP of your database server and the IP of your IDE to connect Xdebug to it.
+If your DB is within another container, use the IP assigned to that container.

+In the given examples and configuration files both use the IP _10.10.10.10_.
+See [Appendix](#appendix) for how to bind a permanent IP to your local loopback device.

 ### Option 1: Fresh installation